 The heatmap is essentially all those routes laid onto the same map, leaving dark areas where there's no Strava activity and moving through reds and yellows to white hot where there's lots of activity.
 There have been over 1 billion activities uploaded to Strava, so it's a very real map of where Strava users play.

-The recent media furore comes down to the fact that Strava's heatmap also shows locations where Strava users are less expected, like deep in Afghanistan or Syria, with the suggestion that it's likely to be military users sharing data in these regions, perhaps unknowingly.
+The 2018 media furore came down to the fact that Strava's heatmap also showed locations where Strava users are less expected, like deep in Afghanistan or Syria, with the suggestion that it's likely to be military users sharing data in these regions, perhaps unknowingly.

-The heatmap itself is drawn from anonymised public activity data, so in itself it doesn't reveal who did what where, although some of that information is available within Strava itself.
+The heatmap itself is drawn from anonymised public activity data, so in itself it doesn't reveal who did what where, although some of that information is available within Strava itself - and it all depends on your settings.

 Strava heatmap: How to turn off your data